mhevery/qwik-i18n/README.md

 ## Add Integrations

-Use the `yarn qwik add` command to add other integrations.
+Use the `npm run qwik add` command to add other integrations.
 Some examples of integrations include as a Cloudflare, Netlify or Vercel server, and the Static Site Generator (SSG).

 ```

-yarn qwik add
+npm run qwik add

 ```